GitAritron/obsidian-folder-note-plugin/README.md

 - **Add** description note: CTRL+Click on a folder in the file explorer panel.
 - **Show** description note: Just Click the folder.
 - **Delete** description note: Just delete the opened note file.
-- **Settings** : configure the note file method, file name and inital template on the settings panel.
+- **Settings** : configure the note file method, file name and initial template on the settings panel.
 - **Command**: Use some commands to control the folder note plugin.

 ## Features

-- Dispaly and manage folder note easily
+- Display and manage folder note easily
 - Support 3 different folder note methods
 - Automatically keep folder and folder-note name in syncing
 - Make a folder by active note file